What are you looking for?

 White rhinos in Africa once wandered widely across southern grasslands.
 Today, the southern white rhino population has stabilised in protected areas, but the northern white rhino hovers heartbreakingly close to extinction, with only two females remaining.

-Black rhinos in Africa, known for their shy nature and hooked lips, have suffered even more.
+Black rhinos in Africa, known for their shy nature and hooked lips, have also suffered.
 Some subspecies have sadly disappeared.
 The western black rhino was declared extinct in 2011.

-Others, like the southwestern and southern black rhino, have made slow but steady comebacks thanks to intensive protection.
+Other subspecies of black rhinos have made slow but steady comebacks thanks to intensive protection.
 In East Africa, especially in Tanzania and Kenya, numbers are still fragile yet improving in well-guarded reserves.

 Hearing these stories in the abstract is one thing.
 Seeing a black rhino on safari, a creature that survived against all odds, is something entirely different.